Feedback stabilization of a two-fluid surface tension system modeling the motion of a soap bubble at low Reynolds number: The two-dimensional case: Introduction

-We have denoted by $[\varphi] = \varphi^+ - \varphi^-$ the jump across $\Gamma(t)$ of a vector field, and by $\varphi^\pm$ when we consider $\varphi^+$ and $\varphi^-$ separately, simultaneously, and respectively.
-Recall that mapping~$X(\cdot,t)$ determines the domains~$\Omega^\pm(t)$, as well as the mean curvature that satisfies the relation $\kappa n = \Delta_{\Gamma(t)} \Id$, involving the Laplace-Beltrami operator.
-Thus system~\eqref{mainsys} strongly couples the geometry given by $X(\cdot,t)$ and the state variables of the fluid, namely~$(u^\pm,p^\pm)$.\\ Addressing wellposedness related questions for systems of type~\eqref{mainsys} can be a difficult task, as for example global existence of solutions for the Navier-Stokes model is still an open problem, even in dimension~2.
+We have denoted by $[\varphi] = \varphi^+ - \varphi^-$ the jump across $\Gamma(t)$ of a vector/matrix field, and by $\varphi^\pm$ when we consider $\varphi^+$ and $\varphi^-$ separately, simultaneously, and respectively.
+In~\eqref{mainsys-jump}, the control function $g$ and the surface tension force $\mu\kappa n$ induces the jump of $\sigma(u,p)n$ across $\Gamma(t)$, and the response of the surrounding fluid is the trace of the velocity field on the interface $\Gamma(t)$, governing the time evolution of the latter via the time derivative of $X(\cdot,t)$.
+Recall that mapping~$X(\cdot,t)$ determines the interface $\Gamma(t)$, and therefore also the domains~$\Omega^\pm(t)$ in which the Stokes equations are set, as well as the mean curvature that satisfies the relation $\kappa n = \Delta_{\Gamma(t)} \Id$, involving the Laplace-Beltrami operator.
+Thus system~\eqref{mainsys} couples in a nonlinear manner the geometry given by $X(\cdot,t)$ and the state variables of the fluid, namely~$(u^\pm,p^\pm)$.\\ Existence of solutions for such a model in the context of two fluids separated by a closed free interface has been studied by Denisova and Solonnikov~\cite{Denisova1994, Denisova1995}, in line with prior contributions~\cite{Denisova1989, Denisova1990, Solonnikov1991, Denisova1991, Denisova1993}, based on the work of Rivkind~\cite{Rivkind1973, Rivkind1976, Rivkind1977, Rivkind1979}.
+More recently Pr\"{u}ss and Simonett revisited wellposedness questions in the context of the $L^p$-maximal regularity~\cite{Simonett2009, Simonett2010, Simonett2011}, addressing also the case of phase transitions~\cite{Simonett2012, Simonett2013, Simonett2016}.
+Modeling aspects, leading to the transmission equations on $\Gamma(t)$, were first introduced in~\cite{Rivkind1971}, as far as we know.
+Addressing advanced wellposedness questions for systems of type~\eqref{mainsys} can be a difficult task, as for example global existence of solutions for the Navier-Stokes model is still an open problem (see for example~\cite{Fischer2020}).
 We refer to~\cite{Denisova2021} for an exploration in this direction.
-In the present article we will only be interested in stabilization questions, and will address wellposedness only for the linearized system as well as for the feedback-control-stabilized nonlinear system~\eqref{mainsys}.
+In the present article we will only be interested in the stabilizability question, and will address wellposedness only for the linearized system as well as for the feedback-control-stabilized nonlinear system~\eqref{mainsys}.